wesleyorama2/lunge/doc/JSON-Schema-Validation.md

 # JSON Schema Validation

 Lunge supports validating API responses against JSON Schema definitions.
 This provides a powerful way to ensure that responses match expected structures and data types.
+The enhanced validation framework now supports more schema features and provides detailed error reporting.

 ## What is JSON Schema?